Acts of Service: Delegation on (and before) Your Wedding Day

 Decide who is responsible for these photography/wedding coordinating concerns:

-- The rings: We want them for photos when we get there so don’t give them to your best man before that.
+- The rings: Your photographer wants them for photos when they get there so don’t give them to your best man before that.

 - Cleaning the room and gathering the bridal details.